What is Considered a Crime of Moral Turpitude?

-Drug offenses and violent crimes are not the only types of criminal charges that can have profoundly negative impacts on an individual’s immigrant status.
-Shoplifting is another particularly serious charge that can have substantial repercussions for a person seeking to emigrate to the US.
+Drug offenses and violent crimes are crimes of moral turpitude (CMT) and can have profoundly negative impacts on an individual’s immigrant status.
+Even minor crimes such as shoplifting are considered a CMT and can have substantial repercussions for a person seeking to emigrate to the US.

 The National Association for Shoplifting Prevention reports that more than 10 million people have been caught shoplifting in the last five years.
 Because an individual’s ability to legally remain in the United States might be shaped by a shoplifting charge, individuals faced with a shoplifting conviction frequently find it essential to retain the services of a skilled immigration attorney.